-- Duration of exposure (oil dynamics): Modelling and monitoring show that oil exposures at concentrations which may be harmful to aquatic species are generally short ("minutes to hours"), even for long-lasting spills ("weeks or months"), due to varying oil movements in the water, dilution and weathering processes. - Duration of exposure (organism behaviour): Exposure depends on factors such as organism habitat (e.g., location, depth) and movement (mobile, stationary). - Problems with measuring oil concentrations as total hydrocarbons: Not all hydrocarbons are or can be measured.
+- Duration of exposure (oil dynamics): Modelling and monitoring show that oil exposures at concentrations which may be harmful to aquatic species are generally short ('minutes to hours'), even for long-lasting spills ('weeks or months'), due to varying oil movements in the water, dilution and weathering processes (French-McCay, 2025).
+It was also argued that this was true for coastal embayments, where, instead of accumulating, entrained oil must surface, reach shore, or settle into sediments-processes modelled by SIMAP. - Duration of exposure (organism behaviour): Exposure depends on factors such as organism habitat (e.g., location, depth) and movement (mobile, stationary). - Problems with measuring oil concentrations as total hydrocarbons: Not all hydrocarbons are or can be measured.
 There are recent recommendations for oil analysis (Bejarano et al., 2023; Dettman et al., 2023).
-Total recoverable hydrocarbons (TRH) refer to hydrocarbons which can be measured, while total hydrocarbons (THC) refer to the 'true concentration of all hydrocarbons'.
+Total recoverable hydrocarbons (TRH) refer to hydrocarbons which can be measured, while total hydrocarbons (THC) refer to the 'true concentration of all hydrocarbons' (French-McCay, 2025).
 TRH may comprise <30% of THC in heavier oils.
 Oil dispersal models such as SIMAP express entrained oil as THC.
 There are few or no LC50s (thresholds) expressed as THC in the literature as this is difficult to measure/estimate in experimental systems. - Problems with applying toxicity parameters from laboratory experiments in field applications: Toxicity studies generate effect thresholds for relatively constant exposures/oil compositions.
 However, oil exposures are difficult to characterise due to unknown contribution of components that cannot be quantified, volatilisation, degradation, and other experimental artefacts.
 Toxicity modelling provides a more reliable method to generate toxicity thresholds for complex mixtures in the field (French-McCay et al., 2023; Parkerton et al., 2023b).
 The toxicity thresholds (i.e. LC50s) developed in tests are numerically lower when expressed as ppb PAHs or ppb TRH as they do not account for all components in entrained oil (THC).
 Risk to aquatic biota would be overestimated if ppb PAHs or ppb TRH were applied directly in oil spill modelling that applies THC as a concentration metric (i.e., SIMAP).